Midori Emerger a favorite for the Yamame Trout

 Wing: Loop wing premium CDC x1 feather lime green

-Head: SLF Squirrel black
+Head: SLF Squirrel black mixed with black Kapok

-Trailing Shuck: Cream antron
+Trailing Shuck: Cream Antron

 This is a no-frills fly that has served me well, tied on the TMC 212Y #19 hook.